-Introduction to This Financial Modeling Techniques:
+Introduction to Financial Modeling Techniques

-Knowledge of Excel, knowledge of accounting and knowledge of financial modeling techniques, corporate finance, understanding the company’s operations are some of the financial modeling skill sets required in an individual in order to build a model.
+Knowledge of Excel, accounting and financial modeling techniques, corporate finance, and understanding the company’s operations are some of the financial modeling skill sets required in an individual to build a model.

 Financial Modeling Techniques